Claude Code Plugins

 • Include: problem statement, chosen approach, design details, implementation plan

-• Commit the design document before starting implementation
+• Commit design document before starting implementation

 Why document:

-• Future reference for why decisions were made
+• Future reference for decisions

-• Onboarding for other developers
+• Onboarding for developers

 • Design review for stakeholders

-• Cross-project plan organization
+• Cross-project organization

-Complete brainstorming flow:
+Complete flow:

 1. Understanding → Ask questions, clarify requirements